-Note: Events and activities are subject to change, please call ahead to confirm dates and details.
+Note: Please call ahead to confirm dates and details.
 Please watch for pre-registration requests prior to event date and be aware of any COVID-19 restrictions that may be in effect.